jdh2021/jquery-salary-calculator/README.md

-[X] Target the output (total monthly cost) by its ID and empty it [X] Loop the annual salaries to add and divide by 12 to get the value of the total monthly cost [X] Append the value of the total monthly cost to its ID [ ] Use conditional logic and CSS styling to change the background color for monthly costs exceeding $20,000
+[X] Target the output (total monthly cost) by its ID and empty it [X] Loop the annual salaries to add and divide by 12 to get the value of the total monthly cost [X] Append the value of the total monthly cost to its ID [X] Use conditional logic and CSS styling to change the background color for monthly costs exceeding $20,000

-[ ] Get the data from the delete button upon click to determine which employee was targeted [ ] Use 'this' to remove that employee from the employee output table
+[X] Create click event handler with delete button and delete-button class to remove employee record [X] Use $(this) to traverse the DOM and remove the specific employee row from the employee output table

 ## Description